JohnCoene/packer/docs/guide/rec.md

 This will add `engine_adapt()` to the `.Rprofile` thereby making sure that everyone uses the same engine.

+## Github Actions

+You can add a github action to make sure that others (and yourself) that make pull requests have bundled the JavaScript files for production.
+This can be included with `packer::include_action_check()`.
+If the files are not minified the action fails, it succeeds otherwise.

 ## Test

 You can also add a [testthat](https://testthat.r-lib.org/) test